idiom-bytes/scaffold-yeet/README.md

 Run ```yarn ponder:dev``` to start the Ponder development server, for indexing and serving the GraphQL API endpoint at http://localhost:42069

+### Test your app

+[Visit the ponder page inside your app](http://localhost:3000/ponder-greetings) to view all contract events that were indexed by your Ponder service.

 ### Query the GraphQL API

 With the dev server running, open http://localhost:42069 in your browser to use the GraphiQL interface.
 GraphiQL is a useful tool for exploring your schema and testing queries during development. (https://ponder.sh/docs/query/graphql)